villares/py.processing-play/java_to_python.md

                  self.ypos, self.w, height * self.h)
 ```

+`# TO DO:`

-`# TO DO: How to deal with inheritance & method/function overloading`
+- How to deal with inheritance & method/function overloading.

 ### Data structures